sahrija/sahrija/README.md

 ## ⚡ More
-- 🌱 I’m currently learning Next.js, Godot engine, and make some pixel arts
+- 🌱 I’m currently learning Next.js, Godot engine, and making some pixel arts